Bathos

 The Threshold

-You thrash.
-Your fingers catch wreckage – planks, broken spars, anything that floats – and you haul yourself up.
-The air bites, the raft drifts, and the shore refuses to arrive.
-Beneath you, the dark has no floor.
+You thrash in the water.
+Your fingers catch wreckage: planks, snapped spars, anything that floats.
+You haul yourself up.
+The air bites, the raft drifts, and the shore refuses to show itself.
+Beneath the raft, the dark has no floor.

 The Way